 - Mars looks for candidates with a 2.1 or above.
 For some programmes you'll need a degree in a relevant subject: for example, for the engineering development programme you'll need a 2.1 in electrical, mechanical, manufacturing or chemical engineering.

-- Danone requires at least a 2.1 degree and a minimum of 320 UCAS points, and like other consumer goods employers, has specific degree requirements in some areas.
+- Danone requires at least a 2.1 degree, and like other consumer goods employers, has specific degree requirements in some areas.
 For example, you’ll need a degree in either nutrition or dietetics for its nutrition graduate programme.

 - Procter & Gamble recruits candidates who are academically strong – you’ll need to check against the individual job description for details.

 Like many other graduate employers, FMCG companies want to take on team players who have the potential to lead, and who are capable of innovation, adaptation and negotiation.
 They also tend to look for graduate recruits who have strong communication and problem solving skills, who are flexible and adaptable, and who have good commercial awareness.